wp-plugins/ewww-image-optimizer/readme.txt

 * fixed: BIGINT errors when calculating savings
 * fixed: warning with Nextgen2 when plugin init had not yet occurred
 * fixed: Scan and Optimize consuming too much memory when checking mimetype of .po files
+* fixed: wp retina detection queries referencing object as an array

 = 2.2.2 =
 * fixed: previous fix for deleting webp images was not working properly